What is the difference between regulated and unregulated bridging loans?

 How do I know I can trust an unregulated lender?

-Much like how a regulated bridging lender will follow the Financial Conduct Authority procedures, established unregulated bridging lenders will also adhere to proper and professional behaviour.
+Much like how a regulated lender will follow the Financial Conduct Authority procedures, established unregulated bridging lenders will also adhere to proper and professional behaviour.
 Here are some of the esteemed bodies recognised in the bridging industry for unregulated lenders, that help create and maintain the correct standards for its lender members:

 Can I still get a second charge with an unregulated lender?